FunhouseAtelier/remix-v2-examples/README.md

 The demo shows how to handle the creation of new records and updating existing records, using nested routes to switch between forms in the same parent layout.

 #### 03c.
 Forms Without Navigation and Optimistic UI

+How to use the Remix `useFetcher` and `useFetchers` hooks to submit forms to an action function on the same route and, in case of slow connection speed, show the expected result immediately so the user isn't left wondering if their click had any effect.

+The demo includes a list item that cannot be modified, to simulate a situation when the item could not be updated in the datastore, and it has toggle buttons to show how behavior differs when forms without navigation and/or optimistic UI are not used.

 ### 04. Search Functionality